A look into the past of St Bees School history

 St Bees School and the surrounding village boast a rich and varied history.
 The school was founded in 1583 by Edmund Grindal, who was born in the village and went on to become the Archbishop of Canterbury.

-St Bees School has therefore been an integral part of this picturesque costal village for many centuries.
-Parts of the original buildings are still in use, following significant expansion in 1844, and above the door of the famous Quadrangle is inscribed the Latin school motto, “Ingredere Ut Proficias: Enter so that you may make progress.”
+St Bees School has been an integral part of this picturesque coastal village for many centuries.
+Parts of the original buildings are still in use, following significant expansion in 1844, and above the door of the famous Quadrangle you will find the Latin school motto, “Ingredere Ut Proficias: Enter so that you may make progress.”

 History and heritage provide the firm foundations for our school – leading the way for the innovative future ahead at St Bees School.